Specialised training helps teachers perform better in Yemen

 Eman, a maths teacher at Al-Shaheed Mohammed Hayel School in Marib, holds a bachelor’s degree in accounting.
 She began teaching six years ago.

-“The training gave us the skills we needed and taught us effective methods and approaches to better educate children,” explains Gazem.
+“The specialised training gave us the skills we needed and taught us effective methods and approaches to better educate children,” explains Gazem.
 “Now I’m more confident.
 I feel like a professional teacher and no longer struggle like before.”

 Gazem teaches first-grade students, making him the first teacher they encounter in school.
 “I welcome the students to the school, so I needed the skills that can make them feel comfortable and enjoy school," he adds.
-"Through the training, I learned about individual differences among children, and I can now see the positive impact of the training on their faces.”

-Eman agreed that the training was transformative.
+Eman agrees that the training was transformative.
 “One of the most important aspects was psychological support and teaching in times of crisis,” she says.
 “It was difficult to deal with students affected by conflict, but now we can manage that professionally.
 Our performance has improved and so has the students’ academic achievement.”

 In addition to the training, NRC, with support from the European Union, rehabilitated schools in Marib, provided students with cash assistance to buy school supplies, equipped classrooms with teaching aids for better learning, supported remedial classes, and strengthened parent councils.

+Last year, NRC, with support from the EU and other donors, helped 20,763 children access high-quality education.
 Now NRC, under this EU-funded project, is helping 40,000 children access high-quality education.

 Sign up to our newsletter to read more stories from around the world.